-The interviewed teachers said that they try to adapt their teaching style to the students' level, as there are classes with children with different levels, with more or less notions / knowledge, and the teaching style must adapt to their level.
+The interviewed teachers said that they try to adapt their teaching style to the students' level, according to classes with students of different levels, with more or less notions / knowledge, and the teaching style must adapt to their level.

-Some of them mentioned that they try to do practical work, in which students have to work in a team, communicate, carry out the project together, which helps them in their personal development.
+Some of them mentioned practical work, in which students have to work in a team, communicate, carry out the project together, which helps them in their personal development.

 The interviewed teachers mentioned that the methods used to learn the importance of projective thinking are those in which the student actively participates in class.
 They mentioned brainstorming as a method frequently used in classes, in addition to experiments, research and role play.
-The focus is more on questions centered on thinking, on imagination and less on those that are centered on memory, in order to develop empathy, the ability to know their audience.
+The focus is directed more on questions centered on thinking, on imagination and less on those that are centered on memory, in order to develop empathy, the ability to know their audience.